cestoon/bbk-social-data-visual.github.io/docs/_posts/2023-03-25-welcome-to-jekyll.markdown

 Another possible explanation is the impact of traffic congestion on PM2.5 levels.
 The southern region of Beijing is characterized by high population density and rapid urbanization, which may lead to increased traffic volume, particularly during rush hours.
 The combustion of fossil fuels in vehicles is a major source of PM2.5 particles, and heavy traffic could contribute to higher concentrations in the area.
 Furthermore, the southern districts have major transportation hubs, such as the Beijing South Railway Station, which could exacerbate traffic congestion and increase PM2.5 emissions.

+<iframe src="assets/beijing.html" height="600px" width="100%" style="border:none;" allowfullscreen="allowfullscreen"></iframe>

-Additionally, the southern region of Beijing may be more susceptible to meteorological factors that influence PM2.5 concentrations.
+<span class="highlight">Additionally</span>, the southern region of Beijing may be more susceptible to meteorological factors that influence PM2.5 concentrations.
 Temperature inversions and stagnant air conditions could trap pollutants close to the ground, leading to increased PM2.5 concentrations.
 The topography of the southern region, including low-lying areas and hills, may contribute to these meteorological phenomena, making the area more prone to air pollution episodes.

 Urban planning and land-use patterns could also play a role in the higher PM2.5 concentrations observed in the southern stations.
 The southern districts of Beijing have undergone rapid urbanization and industrialization, resulting in a higher density of buildings and infrastructure.
 This development can lead to increased air stagnation, trapping pollutants, including PM2.5 particles, close to the ground.